AlainArachnid/ArachnidJS/README.md

 - stick as much as possible to the original arachnid.exe (windows 3.1) game
 - however, add some nice options

-11/07/2017 the game is playable.
-Missing : undo
+08/09/2017 the game is finished.
+Known issues :
+- Restoring saved games by drag'n drop, could be better
+- bug: "touch screen" on android/chrome taken twice

 Alain